imagineLife/big-site/content/js/control-flow/ordering-async.md

 ```
 that will log `shortest wait done` then `mid wait done` then `longest wait done`.
 This is, perhaps, an "introductory" example of how the [event loop](/node/event-loop) can be leveraged.
 here, the `setTimeout` leverages the event loop to "wait" until the timeout duration runs before "running" the function that was passed to the setTimeout function.

+These will run in "parallel".
+"Parallel" here refers to the event-loop's perspective.
+The Event-Loop "sees" the 3 instances of `setTimeout` all running simultaneously.
+The event-loop is "ready" to do other logic while the 3x setTimeout calls are "waiting" in the background.

+This "parallel" detail is a critical aspect of the event-loop and the control flow of this example.

 ### A Look With More Logs
 One way to understand the flow control of this type of logic is good-ol' console.logging.